This test assesses how well your heart is contracting.

-The test involves 2 injections.
-In the first place you are given an injection of stannous chloride into a vein (usually near the elbow).
-This prepares your red blood cells for the second injection (given 15-20 minutes later) of a small amount of a radioactive compound, mixed with a small amount of your own blood.
+The test involves two injections.
+In the first place, you are given an injection of stannous chloride into a vein (usually near the elbow).
+This prepares your red blood cells for the second injection (given 15-20 minutes later) of a small amount of a radioactive compound mixed with a small amount of your blood.
 A specialised camera is then used to take a motion picture of your heart.
-The whole procedure takes about 1 hour.
+The whole procedure takes about one hour.

 There are no side effects from the injection.
-The injection does NOT contain iodine and is therefore safe to give if you have had a previous allergic reaction to X-ray contrast injections.
-Although you will be required to keep still during the scan, the procedure itself is completely painless.
+The injection does NOT contain iodine and is safe to give if you have had a previous allergic reaction to X-ray contrast injections.
+Although you will be required to keep still during the scan, the procedure is entirely painless.
 There is no need to hold your breath during the test.

 You can drive home after the scan.
 You will not be drowsy in any way.